HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 # asrock-z370m-pro4-hackintosh

-This repo was made for my hardware specifications only, you can use it as a guide, don't use it directly in your build.
+This repo was made for my hardware specifications only, you can use it as your building guide, don't use it directly.

 ## Hardware Specifications